wp-plugins/customericare-livechat/readme.txt

 = What kind of reporting is available? =

 Total chats, Availability, Performance, Queue, Invitations, all possible to filter by Operators and Departments.
-Free live chat reports allow you to always be sure your staff is doing their best to help customers.
+Live chat reports allow you to always be sure your staff is doing their best to help customers.

 = Is it TCPA compliant live chat? =